 - Analyst: INFP would likely get bored as a data cruncher.

-- Office/Desk Job: A job where the INFP needs to do dry and boring work in the same place will likely kill their spirit.
+- Office/Desk Job: A job where the INFP needs to do dry and boring work in the same place will likely finish off their spirit.

 INFP with ADHD